 Yoga for neurodevelopmental differences training (with Dr Lucy Clarke) introducing yoga and mindfulness for people with Autism and ADHD and the Special Yoga Foundation training, Getting Started Teaching yoga and mindfulness to teens.

-Over the next few weeks I am going to be setting up new one to one and group yoga sessions which will include art therapy to help young people relax, focus and concentrate.
-These will be available at the Royal Alex on a Tuesday and at The Brighton Health and Wellbeing Centre as requested.
+Over the last few months I have been running new one to one and group yoga sessions to help young people relax, focus and concentrate.
+These sessions are available at the Royal Alex on a Tuesday and at The Brighton Health and Wellbeing Centre as requested.
 Watch this space ***

 Supporting young people to develop self awareness and a positive relationship with themselves starts with compassion and acceptance.
 I really believe art therapy and yoga together can offer something innovative and positive to young people as they navigate their way through times of anxiety, stress and confusion and start to build a stronger sense of self and find ways to express themselves creatively without judgement and fear.

 Yoga can support a young persons wellbeing and help them to develop mind and body skills to deal with the stresses of life.